A Property Manager’s Biggest Responsibilities: Property Maintenance, Tenant Management, and Legal Compliance

 Routine and Preventative Maintenance

 A well-maintained property requires both routine and preventative maintenance.
-Routine maintenance includes everyday tasks such as landscaping, cleaning common areas, and repairing minor issues.
-Preventative maintenance involves scheduled inspections and servicing to avoid major repairs, such as HVAC system checks, plumbing inspections, and roof maintenance.
+Routine maintenance includes everyday tasks such as landscaping and cleaning.
+Preventative maintenance involves scheduled inspections and servicing to avoid major repairs, such as HVAC system checks, plumbing inspections, roof maintenance, and pest control.

 Emergency Repairs